-- Mirai Nikki had this when Murumuru showed Yuki the "true" behind Yuno´s secret ...killing her current timeline version in the past and proceed to impersonating her.
-However, Yuki´s feeling to save this alternative Yuno in this vision was strong enough to partially subverting the trope and managing to make the second world Yuno to hear (or at least sense) him in some way and even (in a very sad scene) call him for help writing with her blood in a wall, but all in vain...
+- Mirai Nikki had this when Murumuru showed Yuki the "true" behind Yuno´s secret ...killing her current timeline version in the past and proceeding to impersonating her.
+However, Yuki´s desire to save this alternative Yuno in this vision was strong enough to defy the trope and make the second world Yuno hear (or at least sense) him in some way and even (in a very sad scene) call him for help by writing with her blood in a wall, but all in vain...

 - In 52, Ralph Dibny is shown his wife's murder through magical means, but is unable to stop it from happening.